- Video -- Bees & Bites in Trentino Italy

 Visiting a farm like Azienda Agricola Calliari provides a fun opportunity to experience Trentino’s local produce.
 We toured the Malosco family farm where we saw ancient apples in the orchards and mammoth rhubarbs in the fields.
 Cows and horses completed the working farm’s bucolic picture.

 During our farm visit, we participated in a Le Coccol di Mammina workshop and learned how to make apple rhubarb jam.
 Flavia Calliari put us to work slicing and dicing apples and rhubarb.
 She also fed us local cheese and homemade jam, more than a fair trade for our efforts.

 Hungry for more?
 Check out our Trento food guide to find out where to eat in Trentino’s capital city.

 Trentino has a range of hotel options for different types of travelers.
 We stayed at the following three Trentino hotels:

 Consider staying at Locanda Alpina in Brez.
 The intimate inn has ten well-appointed rooms including the Bella di Bocao room where we stayed for three nights.
 Each room has modern features including TVs, safes and free Wi-Fi.

 Locanda Alpina also has an excellent food program.
-Guest can enjoy a hearty breakfast buffet in the morning and traditional Trentino cuisine in the evening.
+Guests can enjoy a hearty breakfast buffet in the morning and traditional Trentino cuisine in the evening.